HaomingChen1998/Portfolio-Project/Learning Note/Python Quick Help/README.md

 & c:/Users/Cody/Desktop/Default_Python/Scripts/Activate.ps1
 # You can also activate with relative path
 .\Scripts\activate
+# When the folder has space
+& ".\Monitor Environment\Scripts\activate"

 # Check virtual environment being used right now, the top python path has priority.
 where.exe python